 Please send a brief introductory email and resume to email@example.com.

-In terms of beer to-go, yes, we offer 64 oz. growlers and 32 oz.
-Crowlers from our brewery’s taproom.
+In terms of other beer to-go (i.e. besides cans and bottles), yes, we offer 64 oz. growlers and 32 oz. ‘grunts’ from our brewpub as well as from our Store & Tasting Room.
 Please remember that these beers are poured from the tap wall and should be kept cool and enjoyed promptly.

-No outside food or drink is allowed inside our licensed premises, period.
-This violates NH State liquor laws and jeopardizes our food service license.
+No outside food or drink is allowed inside our licensed premises.
+This violates NH State liquor laws and jeopardizes our food and alcohol service licenses.